 Calisthenics can be categorised as both.
 As a sport it encourages physical development, coordination, self-discipline and team spirit.
 As an Art it develops an appreciation of music and rhythm, the beauty of line and the excitement of presenting on stage.

-Calisthenics participants perform a number of different items at each competition.
+Calisthenics participants perform several different items at each competition.
 Depending on the age group, participants may rehearse and perform:

 While marching teams execute many intricate floor patterns, deportment and uniformity.
-Teamwork and rhythm is very important in this item as the team moves around the stage in complex patterns and formations.
+Teamwork and rhythm are very important in this item, as the team moves around the stage in complex patterns and formations.